voxsoftware/kawix-core/README.md

 ## Do you want contribute?

 You can contribute testing the code and report issues: [https://github.com/voxsoftware/kawix-core/issues](https://github.com/voxsoftware/kawix-core/issues)

+Do you think that can write better some parts of this README?
+Feel free to check and contribute

 Do you have any idea that can be great for this project?